Three dead in shopping mall shooting

 Video and still images posted on social media showed a male in a black shirt and camouflage pants carrying a handgun.

 Prime Minister Srettha Thavisin said he had been briefed about a “shooting” and was monitoring developments.
-The national police chief, Pol Gen Torsak Sukvimol, was on his way to the scene.
+The national police chief was on his way to the scene.

 The entrances and exits of the mall were closed, according to local reports.
 The BTS Skyway was also closed and the Skytrain was not stopping at the Siam BTS station.